Mini Apple Pie Delights are quicker to make than traditional apple pie, yet still super delicious!

 Please feel free to leave me a comment and share your ideas too!
 I’d love to hear them!
 And definitely let me know if you make these Mini Apple Pie Delights as written and what you think of them!
 Enjoy!

-- Preheat oven to 375 degrees F. Line a baking sheet with a Silpat mat or parchment paper.
-Lay out the 8 crescent roll triangles onto the baking sheet.
+- Preheat oven to 425°F. Line a baking sheet with a Silpat mat or parchment paper.

-- Brush with remaining butter and sprinkle remaining brown sugar mixture on top.
-Bake in the pre-heated oven for 10 minutes, or until golden brown.
+- Bake in the pre-heated oven for 10 minutes, or until golden brown.
 Let cool 5 minutes before serving.